Who is allowed to use Zief Library?

 Where can I find materials to help me prepare for class or for exams?

-The law library has a large collection of treatises, hornbooks, nutshells, and exam practice materials.
+The law library has a large collection of exam preparation and practice materials.
 You will find the most current versions of study materials on the library’s main floor on the shelves marked with “Open Reserve" signs.
+The "Understanding" and "Q & A" series are available online through the library's LexisNexis Digital Library subscription.
 We also keep additional copies of exam practice materials behind the Circulation Desk on 2-hour reserve.
-We retain copies of all past California bar exams in print, and you can ask for the most recent copies of past California bar exams at the Circulation Desk or visit the State Bar of California website for online copies of past bar exams.
+You can ask for copies of past California bar exam essay questions and sample answers at the Circulation Desk.
+You can also access past California bar exam essay questions on the ABES TWEN site or visit the State Bar of California website for online copies of past bar exams.

-Lexis furnishes two printers for student use.
-Law students are not charged for printing to the Lexis printers, but we do ask that you keep your printing within reasonable limits.
-You’ll find a Lexis printer on the law library’s main floor just outside of the computer lab and on the library’s second floor in the copy room just past the Terrace Room.
-If the printers are not working, please inform the Circulation Desk staff so that they can notify the appropriate staff about the problem.
+Lexis furnishes one printer for student use.
+Law students are not charged for printing to the Lexis printer, but we do ask that you keep your printing within reasonable limits.
+You’ll find a Lexis printer on the law library’s main floor just outside of the computer lab.
+If the printer is not working, please inform the Circulation Desk staff so that they can notify the appropriate staff about the problem.
 Westlaw and Bloomberg Law do not maintain printers for student use.

 Where are the copiers and scanners?

 Xerox copiers/scanners are on all 3 levels of the library.
 The Xerox machines have the ability to save scanned material to a USB drive.
 You can also email scanned material to yourself.
 There is no charge for scanning.
-On the main floor we also have a dedicated scanner which only has the ability to scan to a USB drive.
-The main floor copiers are located in room 104 just outside of the computer lab in the same room as the Lexis printer.
+The library has a book-edge scanner on the main floor, which you can use to scan to a USB drive or email a PDF to yourself.
+The main floor copiers and free-standing scanner are in Zief 104 just outside of the computer lab in the same room as the Lexis printer.
 On the upper floor, the Xerox machines are in the copy room just past the Terrace Room.
-On the lower floor the Xerox machine is in room 038.
-Members of the USF law community may use Dons Dollars to pay for printing or photocopies .
+On the lower floor the Xerox machine is located on the same hallway as the lower-level restrooms.

 Can I bring food and drink to the library?

-We allow food and drink in the library, but patrons must consume food and drinks in a manner that keeps the library clean and minimizes the risk of damage to library books, equipment and other property.
+We allow food and drink in the library.
+Patrons must consume food and drinks in a manner that keeps the library clean and minimizes the risk of rodent infestation or damage to library property.
 Our food and drinks policy contains additional details.